 Heating: In the heating portion of the program (distributed over three terms), heating systems are examined such as steam, warm air, and forced hot water.
 Also presented are the burners used in conjunction with these systems and their associated control circuitry.
 Special consideration is given to electrical wiring, heat loss calculations, and system design as they relate to a residential and commercial application.
 Courses are offered in the installation of heating systems, gas technology, solar heating systems,

 As a graduate of the program, you will be prepared for positions as technicians in the refrigeration, air conditioning, and heating fields.
 In addition, graduates of this program are eligible to continue for a Bachelor of Science degree in Business Management.

 Obtain the knowledge and training you need to become an entry-level technician in the refrigeration and air conditioning industries.
-Understand the mechanics of basic domestic refrigeration as well as more complex commercial refrigeration, heating, and cooling systems.
-Learn the fundamentals of geothermal technology and how it is used in refrigeration and air conditioning.
+Understand the mechanics of basic domestic refrigeration and more complex commercial refrigeration, cooling, and heating systems.
+Learn the fundamentals of geothermal technology and how it applies to refrigeration and air conditioning.

 What can you do with an associate degree in HVAC?

 Individuals with an associate degree in HVAC can find work as maintenance technicians, supervisors, or coordinators.
 They can work for contracting companies, manufacturers, refrigeration appliance installation and repair businesses, and perform both residential and commercial HVAC services.